ASilentBond/Documentation/Help Guide.md

 Welcome to the support and documentation for A Silent Bond!
 Here, you'll find answers to common questions and solutions to issues you might encounter while playing the game.

 # Common Questions
+This are some common questions asked by many players and you may also find your issue related to this answered questions.
+Click on the questions that is relatable to your issue and find your answer.

 - [How do I install the game?](#how-do-i-install-the-game)
 - [What are the system requirements?](#what-are-the-system-requirements)